-- If you are untrained in the use of a post driver or a particular accessory, it is highly recommended that you be trained/instructed by a suitably qualified or experienced user before using the machine. - You must be in good physical condition to use a post driver.
-NEVER operate the machine when tired, or under the influence of any substance (medication, alcohol, drugs etc) that may impair your judgement, alertness, physical strength, vision or dexterity. - Maintain sure-footing and balance always when using or handling the machine and have full awareness of your surroundings and any possible hazards. - Prolonged use may lead to health complications, such as carpal tunnel syndrome, due to vibration.
-To help reduce the possibility of such conditions, wear gloves, take breaks frequently, keep fingers and hands warm, and maintain the equipment for optimal operation and minimal vibration.
-It is recommended to seek medical advice if you feel numbness or burning sensations in fingers/hands.
+- If you are untrained in the use of a wood chipper, it is highly recommended that you be trained/instructed by a suitably qualified or experienced person before using the equipment. - NEVER operate the machine when tired, or under the influence of any substance (medication, alcohol, drugs etc) that may impair your judgement, alertness, physical strength, vision or dexterity. - Maintain sure-footing and balance always when using or handling the machine and have full awareness of your surroundings and any possible hazards. - Always wear ANSI approved safety goggles, hearing protection, heavy-duty work gloves, and a dust mask or respirator when using the machine.